 As recent trends indicate, ransomware is here to stay, and its operators are getting better and bolder.
 Organizations should consider preventive measures, including:

 Organizations must have effective, tested disaster recovery plans with verified offline backups, especially with new ransomware variants in the wild that target and destroy an organization’s backup infrastructure

 – including Commvault, Tivoli Storage Manager (TSM) and many others.

-Effective incident response: This requires proper planning, documentation and exercising to ensure organizations can recover from a security incident before it affects their business on a larger scale.
+This requires proper planning, documentation and exercising to ensure organizations can recover from a ransomware attack or other security incident before it affects their business on a larger scale.
 For example, many organizations conduct tabletop

 exercises to validate their existing incident response plan works well and is understood.

 Internet-facing vulnerabilities and misconfigurations are infection vectors of ransomware.
 To mitigate against such threats, consider conducting regular vulnerability scans, patch and updating software and operating